VulcanJS/Vulcan/README.md

 ## Cheatsheet

 You can access a dynamically generated cheatsheet of Nova's main functions at [http://localhost:3000/cheatsheet](/cheatsheet) (replace with your own development URL).

+## Third-Party Plugins

+- [Post By Feed](https://github.com/xavcz/nova-post-by-feed): register RSS feeds that will be fetched every 30 minutes to create new posts automatically.